Himanshu2800/Bug-Bounty-automation/README.md

 # Tool Structure
-read above all answers, analyse it and help me making my technologies.sh file .
+Analyse it and help me making my technologies.sh file .
 Update my technologies.sh file and make it more better, more efficient and more useful according to main.sh file scenario and structure.

 1.	bug_bounty_automation/
 2.	main.sh